ValentinoZucchellaPaz/Alias-Game-API/README.md

 ## Overview

 Alias Game is a real-time multiplayer word-guessing game.
-Players authenticate, join a lobby, create or join rooms, split into Red and Blue teams, and play rounds where teams describe and guess words under a timer.
-The frontend is a React application that communicates with a backend via HTTP (Axios) and real-time synchronization using Socket.IO (WebSockets).
-Core frontend responsibilities include authentication flows, room lifecycle (create / join / leave), team assignment, chat, and in-game state updates.
+Players authenticate, create or join rooms, split into Red and Blue teams, and play rounds where teams describe and guess words under a timer.
+The frontend is a React application that communicates with a backend via HTTP (Axios) and real-time synchronization using WebSockets (Socket.IO).

 ---